Jaeger: Distributed Tracing for Microservices

 Jaeger UI

-The Jaeger UI provides several views for trace analysis.
+The Jaeger UI has several views for trace analysis.

 Search View